MattTriv/blubberpatrol-apex/README.md

 </p>

 <h3>Installation</h3>
+BlubberPatrol consists of two tabs: "Weight" and "Weight Charts."
+The Weight tab is the standard data-entry for the custom object.
+However, you don't need to enter any data since the app will install some sample data.
+So, if you go straight to the Weight Charts tab, you can see the app in action.

 I have tested BlubberPatrol in a fresh developer org.
 I don't know how it will behave in other types of orgs.
+It runs fine in both Classic mode and Lightning mode.

 <h3>Unmanaged Package Problem</h3>
 When I began this project, there was no generally accepted way of having an unmanaged package insert its data automatically.
-If you implemented the installHandler interface, Salesforce would just ignore it.
-If you install BlubberPatrol, you will see how smoothly my solution works.
+If you implemented the installHandler interface, Salesforce would just ignore it since it is only available to managed packages.
+So, I had to develop my own approach, and when you install BlubberPatrol, you will see how smoothly it works.
 It was a pretty tricky problem, and I explain how to do it in a blog post titled: <a href="http://www.trivisonno.com/programming/sfdc-unmanaged-package" target="_blank">How to Insert Sample Data in a Salesforce Unmanaged Package</a>.